galaxyproject/galaxy-hub/src/news/2021-05-galaxy-update/index.md

 [Monitoring of raw open data for SARS-CoV-2 genome surveillance](https://galaxyproject.eu/posts/2021/04/29/sars-cov-2-monitoring/)
 </div>

-By Simon Bray, Wolfgang Maier
+By Simon Bray, Wolfgang Maier, Beatriz Serrano-Solano and Björn Grüning

 UseGalaxy.eu is now automatically collecting, and analyzing raw sequencing data published by the COVID-19 Genomics UK Consortium (COG-UK).
 This infrasctuture is easily scalable and could be used in other large-scale SARS-CoV-2 sequencing projects.